There is an Opportunity Zone in Dickson County.

 Taxes & Incentives

 Dickson County and the State of Tennessee have numerous tax benefits and incentive programs to make doing business within our borders a can’t-miss proposition.
+Indeed, Tennessee has been named the state with the 2nd lowest tax burden in the U.S. by WalletHub.com.
 From workforce investment incentives to a federally designated Opportunity Zone right in Dickson County, the prospects of developing a commercial enterprise are too good to pass up.

 Tennessee does not apply a state income tax on wages, which is an excellent selling point for attracting talented employees.
-There is a 2% state tax on interest from bonds, notes and dividends from stock.
+Now, in 2021, there is officially 0% state tax on interest from bonds, notes and dividends from stock.
 A state excise tax is assessed at 6.5% of Tennessee taxable income.
 A franchise tax applies at 0.25% on the greater of net worth or real and tangible property in Tennessee with a minimum tax of $100.
 Unemployment insurance tax is 2.7% of the first $7,000 with some variation based on occupation.

 Local incentives are determined on a case-by-case basis, with job creation, capital investment and wages as the main factors for consideration.
 Through a 7-year pilot agreement, the County and EDA can issue abatements on real and personal property with no additional approval necessary, which reduces red tape and promotes business development.